A Vertically Integrated Cannabis Company in the Making. Leveraging Quebec’s Market.

 The advantages of indoor growing

 Cannara is focused on growing cannabis indoors because it offers numerous advantages over outdoor or greenhouse growing operations.
-The company believes that growing indoors offers superior yield and less risk and ensures pharma-grade quality.
+The company believes that growing in a pharma-grade GMP facility offers superior yield and less risk.

 Cannara’s Collaborative Corridor